Geek Dashboard

 You can try executing all three commands to notice the difference.
 However, only the last executed command will be applied to System settings.

-Once you run the command, make sure to log out and log in or reboot the Mac to see the applied the changes.
+Once you run the command, make sure to log out and log in or reboot the Mac to see the applied changes.

 Restart the MacBook to view changes

 The changes in font smoothening heavily depend on the display you’re using.
-Individual preference and eyesight also come to play while assessing the quality of results after adjusting font smoothening settings in MacOS Mojave.
-If you’re not using a Retina display, the quality will not be the same even after the changing the font smoothening settings in Mojave
+Individual preference and eyesight also come to play while assessing the quality of results after adjusting font smoothening settings in macOS Mojave.
+If you’re not using a Retina display, the quality will not be the same even after changing the font smoothening settings in Mojave

 Simply follow each of the above methods individually and identify the method that works best for you.